grumpypenny/sentiment-analysis-and-music-generation/README.md

 ## Model Architecture ##

-We used three seperate models that are linked together.
-The Sentiment Analysis model predicts the sentiment in the given text.
-If the sentiment is positive, it samples from the Music Generation model that is trained on happy songs.
-Otherwise, it samples from the model that is trained on sad songs.
+We used three seperate models that are linked together:
+- Sentiment Analysis model predicts the sentiment in the given text
+- Two identical Music Generation models, one is trained on happy music and the other on sad music

+If the predicted sentiment is sad, we sample from the sad music generation model.
+Otherwise, we sample from the happy music genration model.

 #### Sentiment Analysis Model ####